colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ### Your Parser

-A common tool in the chain for Javascript developers is [Babel](https://babeljs.io/), which allows you to write code with features that may not be supported in all browsers, such as using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that are available in [ES6](http://es6-features.org/#Constants) and generally use conventions like importing files via `import`.
+A common tool in the chain for Javascript developers is [Babel](https://babeljs.io/), which allows you to write code with features that may not be supported in all browsers, such as using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), that are available in [ES6](http://es6-features.org/#Constants), and other conventions like importing files via `import`.

 The code you write may already run through Babel to work in a browser, but that doesn’t apply to ESLint by default, so ESLint allows you to specify a parser that allows the linting processing to look at the same code as your browser sees.
 In this case we’ll want to use [Babel’s ESLint](https://github.com/babel/babel-eslint) parser that’s made available to us.